 Waiting Lists: In the event that a particular class or classes are full, children's names will be placed on an active waiting list.
 Children will be taken from the waiting list in the order in which they are placed on the list for Traditional Preschool and Full Day Preschool.
+In the Great Start Readiness Program, placement is based on the children highest on the Priority Ranking Scale.

 Online registrations begin in the spring of each year and continue as space permits.
 Anchor Bay Schools Early Childhood Programs does not discriminate on the basis of sex, race or religion and are self-supporting programs of the Anchor Bay School District.